Use of Nitrogen in Reflow soldering in the PCBA process consideration becomes common during reflow soldering.

-A study says that if use of Nitrogen in Reflow soldering is done then the process yield is lowered down up 6 to 7%.
-In other words, we can say the 60 to 70% defects can be reduced if nitrogen is adopted in process.
+A study says that if the use of Nitrogen in Reflow soldering is done then the process yield is lowered down 6 to 7%.
+In other words, we can say the 60 to 70% defects can be reduced if nitrogen is adopted in the process.
 Let us talk about the major variable factors that impact oxidation and discuss their effects on solder joint formation.

 High temperature during reflow soldering process:- Oxidation is directly related to temperature higher temperatures mean faster rates of Oxidation.
 When printed circuit boards are soldered in air, the metal alloy systems used in electronic assembly processes are subject to oxidation.
 Solder oxides inhibit wetting of the molten alloy to printed Circuit board lands and component leads which can result in soldering defects.

 Surface Area area of solder paste particles:-As pitch of fine pitch components is reducing the solder paste particle size is becoming smaller to meet good solder print requirements.
 As solder paste particles become smaller the ratio of surface area to volume increases.
 That can be explained by the below formula-